-“Popcorn brain” – the incessant popping of ideas and to dos into your thoughts–by doing a brain dump, where you empty the contents of your brain by writing down all the myriad thoughts, ideas and errands that pop up.
+“Popcorn brain” – the incessant popping of ideas and to-dos into your thoughts.
+By doing a brain dump, where you empty the contents of your brain by writing down the myriad of thoughts, ideas and errands that pop up.
 Just focus on getting them all out and then connect the dots later.

 Make Routine Tasks Fun